slavastar/slavastar/README.md

 # Vyacheslav Efimov - @slavafive
 Hi there!
 I am Slava 👋

-I am a passionate Software Engineer and in love with learning new skills!
-My sphere of interests is mostly related to my studies at University and Computer Science as well.
-Right now am I working in Data Science industry.
-Apart from it I am fascinated by playing football, volleyball, poker, reading books and gradually broadening my horizons.
+I am a passionate software engineer.
+I have a deep interest in software development and machine learning.
+Most of the skills I acquired through work experience and computer science disciplines from faculty of information technologies and programming at ITMO University from which I successfully graduated as a bachelor at 2022.
+I am constantly striving for new knowledge and skills by passing courses, reading articles and completing projects.

 About me: